 If a player has an active prescription for a substance included in the WADA list, they must notify and provide proof to the tournament administration prior to the start of the tournament.

 The use of alcohol or other drugs, including tobacco and cannabis, during an official match is strictly prohibited and will be punished severely and a report will be made to the school and local authorities of any infringing player.

 No participants may be involved in any form of betting or gambling, associate with betters or gamblers, or provide anyone information that may assist betting or gambling, either directly or indirectly for any High School Esports League matches or tournaments in general.
 Any individuals found to be in violation of this rule will be disqualified immediately.

 5.6.
 Match Fixing

-Match fixing is defined as the act of arranging the outcome of a match prior to it being played.
-Match fixing is strictly prohibited and all individuals involved will face, at a minimum, a 1 season suspension.
+Match fixing is defined as the act of arranging the outcome of a match prior to it being played or during its play.
+Match fixing is strictly prohibited and all individuals involved will face, at a minimum, a one year suspension.

-All participants are expected to uphold a universal level of sportsmanship while participating in High School Esports League sanctioned events.
-Those who fail to behave in a sportsmanlike manner may face penalties at the discretion of tournament administrators.
+All participants are expected to uphold a universal level of sportsmanship while participating in High School Esports League events.
+Those who fail to behave in a sportsmanlike manner may face penalties at the discretion of High School Esports League administration.

 5.7.1.
 Rule Violations

 Violating any of the listed rules in this document will result in punishment for the offending participant/team/club, including but not limited to those listed in rule 1.12.